Archive for category Uncategorized

 Tony and Giselle are at CP5 and that’s probably as much as we need to say for those who’ve done the event before.
 They’ve been there every year, feeding, supporting and pushing people onwards and they are the first ‘real food’ stop (mains and pudding!!).
 Tony and Giselle have been long distance runners and walkers for many years and have racked up more LDWA events that they’ll serve hot meals in July.
 If anyone complains, you will be made to walk the plank as the pirate team running HMS Braithwaite will not take any abuse from slackers.

 Checkpoint 7 is found at the end of the old coach road, in a deserted car park, usually in the early hours of the morning and that’s why you’ll be pleased to see them.
-The Newburgh Nomads are a running club from Lancashire who have experienced your pain, the guys and girls who staff this CP are Old Skool.
-This CP is renowned for cowbells and grumpy men who resemble something from last of the summer wine.
+The Newburgh Nomads and Parbold Pink Panthers are a running club from Lancashire who have experienced you pain.
+This year the ladies have taken charge and their theme is ‘think pink’…. rumour has it that some of the men have revolted already!

 The ‘half way stop’ for the 100 course which is in fact not half way at all and it is the start of the 50 mile event.
-Dalemain is manned by The Endurance Store and this year’s theme is MASH.
-Those of a certain age will remember this classic TV programme and the tent at Dalemain very much resembles a medical tent with bodies sprawling on the grass, taking intravenous cola.
+Dalemain is manned by the familiar face of Angela Bardon and this year they are going formal…. and hosting a garden party.
+More tea vicar?
+Cucumber sandwich?
+That’s enough now… get up and crack on.

 The first CP for the 50 runners and you’ll have barely broken sweat.
 After a great trail along Ullswater you drop to Howtown for the first stop and then start the first real climb up Fusedale valley.
-The checkpoint is managed by Chia Charge.
-As you can imagine, with barely an hour of running gone by, this checkpoint can be a little ‘manic’ with runners grabbing food and drink, recording their time and then dashing back up the hill in the direction of Mardale.
-Don’t annoy the CP staff, a few of them are gunslingers so show respect when you roll into (Howdy)town…
+The checkpoint is managed by Kerry & Rick Gilchrist and their theme is Lakeland Pyjama Party!!!

 Delamere Spartans are a collective of trail runners who shun tarmac in favour of adventure and good times in the great outdoors.
 The brotherhood of Sparta is a bond that cannot be broken.
 In Sparta you will find friendly bravado and good old fashioned ‘encouragement’ for all.
 They live wild in Delamere Forest, their spiritual home and out on the killing fields of Cheshire.
 The Spartans are driven on through wind, rain, sleet and snow.
 Even darkness turns to light in their presence.
 They are committed to finding personal limits and once discovered, they smash through them like a truck on a colossal mirror.